zlehmann/zlehmann.github.io/_posts/2019-05-15-js_-_scopes_and_hoisting.markdown

 myFunc();
 ```
 What do you get back?
 Well it's interesting.
-JS assigns values to two separate var instances in memory.
-One in a global scope and one in the block scope for myFunc. myFunc has access to both the global version and the block scoped version of var, so which does it choose to return?
+JS assigns values to two separate test instances in memory.
+One in a global scope and one in the block scope for myFunc. myFunc has access to both the global version and the block scoped version of test, so which does it choose to return?
 Well it finds the value inside the block first when it is invoked and returns 20, but if we ask for just the value of test, we get 10!

 # Hoisting
 So what the heck is hoisting?
 Hoisting is JS's way of dealing with declarations.
 In essence JS evaluates every line of code twice, once in a compilation phase and once in an execution phase.
 In the execution phase, if a variable name is encountered that does not have a declaration before it, JS will "hoist" the declaration it did find in the compliation phase.
 This allows code like: